FIVE QUICK POINTS ABOUT THE RIOTS

 I know you’re against multiculturalism, but I also think that Melanie Phillips can continue to give her message…!

-• Magnus Andersson says:
+2. Magnus Andersson

 …and, well, someone — i.e. the authoroties — has to start listen to Phillips too…